tryscer/flock/flock-music.md

 ​	"Hi Eddie," I say.
 I'm hoping Tim notices how popular I've become with the boys.
 ​	Eddie says, "We have a serious situation on our hand, Barry."
 ​	Barry says, "Yeah, we kind of really do, so if you don't mind stepping out of my, you know, vehicle..."
 ​	Eddie says, "I'm not kidding, Barry.
-It was revealed to me by trustworthy sources that the police are in this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."
+It was confided to me by trustworthy sources that the police are at this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."
 ​	Barry says, "Eddie -- or Edwardo -- or whatever -- I'm not in the mood, alright?"
 ​	Eddie reaches out from inside the car and grabs Barry by his shirt collar.
-"Barry," he says, "they're not only looking for my dead ringer.
-They're looking for his known accomplices."
+"Barry," he says, "they're might not only be looking for my dead ringer.
+They *might* also be looking for his known *accomplices*.
+And do you know what *they* look like?"
+​	Barry hangs his head back as if the clouds might be harboring a secret savior.
+He lets out a long, exasperated sigh.
+​	"All I wanted was to listen to some music," he says.
+​	"I know just how you feel," says Eddie.
+"I was having a relaxing morning back in Durham before a rowdy gang of teens swayed me off the beaten track with their soft drinks and their corner-dancing."
+​	"Hate to say it, Bear," says Tim.
+​	"Don't say it, then."
+​	"Alright, I'll say it," says Eleanore.
+"We have got to help Eddie.
+There he was, facing the *man*..."​ ​	Cindy chuckles.
+​	"Shut up, Cin."
+​	"*You* shut up," says Cindy.
+​	"Both of you shut up," says Tim.
+​	"Of course we'll help you," I suddenly say.
+​	Everybody looks at me.
+​	"I mean," I say and I shuffle my feet a little.
+"I mean, Barry, of course we'll help him, won't we?"
+​	Barry looks at me and nods.
+​	"Yeah," he says.
+"I guess we're just mincing words."
+​	Tim says, "You got any blankets in your trunk?"

+At the [!!!] we wait our turn at the head of a long, single-file line of cars.
+The air is still and the car is steaming.
+Up ahead two ==policemen== are peering through the window of a Ford pickup.
+Behind us an impatient driver leans on his horn and other impatient drivers yell back.
+​	"Now," Barry says, clutching at the wheel.
+"I mean it.
+Y'all say zip squat.
+You smile and you nod.
+Eleanore, what do you do?"
+​	"Leave me alone."
+​	"She smiles and she nods," says Tim.
+"We all do."
+​	The policeman signals us to come ahead.
+On the wheel, Barry's knuckles turn white.
+In the back seat, I take Cindy's hand.
+After some thought I take Eleanore's hand as well.
+She grabs me back.
+​	"Here we go.
+Smile and nod," says Barry.
+​	The cop, dusty and sweating on the tarmac, cocks his head at us.
+​	Barry gives him a slight, almost imperceptible nod...
+My heart is beating so hard I can swear I hear it.
+​	The cop, almost mechanically, returns the nod and waves us through.
+​	"That was it?"
+I say.
+​	"It's like you know their secret handshake," says Tim.
+There's jealousy in his voice.
-​
+​	We drive on.
+​	"Did he do it?" says Eddie from under the blanket beneath our feet.
+​	"Yeah, he did it," says Cindy.
+​	"So why aren't you guys cheering?"